 Our focus is on the visual aspects of cultures, but our understanding of the "iconic turn" goes further so that we treat "inner images" as visual aspects of cultures as well.
 This means that poetic text or oral productions can be treated as a visual representation as well and they can find their place and meaning as audio-data in a visual project.
 We see ourselves in the tradition of a filmic approach that Jean Rouch (who learned from Marcel Mauss and Marcel Griaule) demonstrated with his film Chronique d'un Eté, in which he tried to dissolve the barrier between the "objective" anthropologist / filmmaker and his interview partners, formerly "subjects".

-Audiovisual projects deeply rooted in anthropology enable us to stand up against the suppression of minorities, be it marginalized groups or the queer or LGBT communities worldwide or the ongoing suppression of woman and "people of color" all over the world.
+Audiovisual projects deeply rooted in anthropology enable us to stand up against the suppression of minorities worldwide or the ongoing suppression of woman and "people of color" all over the world.
 Visual Anthropology does not judge, but instead tries to understand and is therefore an audio-visual communicator or mediator in conflictive or traumatized cultural situations.
 Visual and Media Anthropology uncovers and makes deeply historical rooted cultural knowledge visible, revealing how to cope with conflicts, crisis and catastrophes that all human beings and societies have to deal with at some point in their lives.
 Furthermore, we try to understand the "pre-modern" or “indigenous” religious roots of cultures and the suppression of these religious belief systems through the world religions and also, the formations of syncretism.

 Structure of the Program

-The rest of the first semester takes place as distance learning via e-learning (LMS Blackboard, Adobe Connect Webinar and 3D virtual classrooms) where you can find well-prepared multimedia online courses, a virtual classroom, a chatroom, a discussion board and other features for E-communication and E-learning where you can meet your lecturers and other students, exchange documents and work in groups.
+The first semester takes place as distance learning via e-learning (Adobe Connect Webinar, CMS Online modules and LMS Blackboard) where you can find well-prepared multimedia online courses, a virtual classroom, a chatroom, a discussion board and other features for E-communication and E-learning where you can meet your lecturers and other students, exchange documents and work in groups.

-The rest of the second semester takes place as distance learning via e-learning (LMS Blackboard and in the Adobe Connect Webinar with simultaneous meetings via voice-chat and webcam and some additional classes in a virtual environment with avatars.
+The second semester takes place as distance learning via e-learning (LMS Blackboard and in the Adobe Connect Webinar with simultaneous meetings via voice-chat and webcam.
+Additionally some courses take place via avatars in virtual 3D classrooms.

 During the third semester the students should complete their internship (9 weeks) in a film production company, TV-station, NGO, a museum or other related field of the master program.
 Students can decide to start the internship before the winter semester or later.
 This internship shall give students an insight into potential areas of employment and confront them with the professional demands in one of the related fields.
 The Internship is accompanyed by an online-seminar "Professional Perspectives in Visual and Media Anthropology" (see modules).
 In special cases (such as if one student gained already enough professional experiences), students can ask for exemption from the internship and write a replacement paper.